-Since its launch in FY 2012, the BCJI program-and the TTA to support the model-has been developed around four core objectives:
+Since its launch in FY 2012, the BCJI program-and the TTA to support the model- is focused on four core objectives:

-- 1. Place-based strategy: To better integrate crime control efforts with revitalization strategies Efforts to reduce crime are rooted in broader revitalization activities in recognition of the inextricable link between housing, education, health, economic development, and public safety.
-BCJI sites target a specific geographic area within a community with high levels of crime or types of crime in order to most effectively direct resources and to positively influence multiple social disorganization factors such as concentration of high-risk residents, limited infrastructure, and collective efficacy of community and physical conditions. - 2.
-Data-driven: To improve the use of data and research to problem solve and guide program strategy
+1. Place-based strategy: To better integrate crime control efforts with revitalization strategies portal.hud.gov/hudportal/HUD?src=/program\offices/public\indian\housing/programs/ph/cn.

+Efforts to reduce crime are rooted in broader revitalization activities in recognition of the inextricable link between housing, education, health, economic development, and public safety.
+BCJI sites target a specific geographic area within a community with high levels of crime or types of crime in order to most effectively direct resources and to positively